12 Jun 2024

 -ENDS-

 For media enquiries, please contact Andrew McKay, Alice Jaffe, Emma Harvey and Sophia Houston at [email protected] or call +44 (0)20 7754 3610.

-Challenge Works is a global leader in design and delivery of open innovation challenges that mobilise diverse, innovative thinkers to solve pressing problems and unlock change.
+About Challenge Works Challenge Works is a global leader in design and delivery of open innovation challenges that mobilise diverse, innovative thinkers to solve pressing problems and unlock change.
 Challenge prizes are a unique approach to funding innovation, offering a series of incentives, with a final prize given to whoever can first or most effectively meet a defined goal.
 They are public, open competitions which lower barriers to entry to attract the broadest possible community of innovators.
 Founded by Nesta, the UK’s innovation foundation for social good, we are a social enterprise that has delivered 86 challenges to date and distributed more than £124 million to winning innovators.

-The Longitude Prize on AMR launched in 2014 to incentivise the creation of new diagnostic tests that, in a matter of minutes, can identify whether an infection is bacterial, and if so, the right antibiotic to prescribe to slow the spread of antibiotic resistant infections.
+About the Longitude Prize on AMR The Longitude Prize on AMR launched in 2014 to incentivise the creation of new diagnostic tests that, in a matter of minutes, can identify whether an infection is bacterial, and if so, the right antibiotic to prescribe to slow the spread of antibiotic resistant infections.
 The prize was funded by money committed by Nesta and Innovate UK in 2014.
 The Prize was delivered by Challenge Works.
 In June 2024, Sysmex Astrego’s PA-100 AST system was awarded the £8 million as winner.

 References